-The Nottingham Astronomical Society’s large telescope and observatory project began in the early 1980s.
-A plot of land was leased from Severn Trent Water and a dome and annexe were constructed by the Society’s members.
+The Nottingham Astronomical Society Observatory was founded in the early 1980’s.
+A plot of land was leased from Severn Trent Water and an observatory constructed by members of the society.

 A project to upgrade the Observatory site started in 2021.
 The following video presentation gives a history of the NAS Observatory and details the works undertaken in spring 2021 to install a Celestron C14 Schmidt Cassegrain telescope and Skywatcher ED80 telescope.
 We also outline the future plans to further develop the observatory facility.

 Focal Length: 600mm